A Short History of Corporate Misconduct

 than fixing the problem.
 The Cost: Painful, suffocating deaths for

 construction workers and homeowners.
-Did They Ask?
-No. They put it in the
+Consent: Never obtained.
+They put it in the

 walls of our schools and homes.
 Social Media: "Connecting the World" (2000s-2020s) The Innovation: Free global communication.
 The Lie: You are the